Brothertown Indians: Tribe moves west to Wisconsin

 The Brothertown leadership led the move west so they could live in peace away from European-American influences.
 The Brothertown joined their neighbors, some of the Oneida tribe and the Stockbridge-Munsee, in planning the move to Wisconsin.
 Five groups of Brothertown people arrived in Wisconsin on ships at the port of Green Bay between 1831 and 1836, after having traveled across the Great Lakes.
 Upon arrival, the Brothertown cleared their communal land and began farming, after building a church near Jericho.
-They also created a settlement called Eeyawquittoowauconnuck, which they later renamed as Brothertown.
+They also created a settlement called Eeyamquittoowauconnuck, which they later renamed as Brothertown.
 Finding that their land was fertile, the federal government soon proposed to move the Brothertown west to Indian Territory in present-day Kansas, as authorized under the Indian Removal Act.

 In 1834, the Brothertown Indian Nation requested U.S. citizenship and allotment of land by individual title to tribal members (the land had been considered tribal property) in order to avoid being forced to move west again.
 On March 3, 1839, Congress passed an act granting the Brothertown Indians U.S. citizenship, making them the first Indians to acquire it formally.
 One member, William Fowler served in the Territorial Legislative Assembly of the Wisconsin Territory; two others, Alonzo Dick and William H. Dick, served in the Wisconsin State Assembly, the first non-whites to do so.
 Several tribal members held office in Calumet County, even after the Brothertown ceased to be a majority in that county.
 Although William H. Dick was elected to the State legislature again in 1871, after that year Brothertown Indians were active in politics only at the local civil township level.